hedzr/evendeep/README.md

 }
 ```

-NOTE that the feature supports only copying on/between struct and/or map.
+NOTE that the feature is only fit for copying on/between struct and/or map.

 If you really wanna customize the setter for primitives or others, concern to implement a ValueCopier or ValueConverter.